msinclair-py/molecular-dynamics/docs/contributing.rst

 * Follow PEP 8 for code style
 * Use type hints for function signatures
-* Write docstrings in NumPy format
+* Write docstrings in Google format

 Example docstring: